ai/about-postcss/speech.md

 Do you have any friend who contribute something in preprocessors?

 Sass team went further.
-To get better perfomance, they rewrote project to C++ and now we have even less developers, who can add something new.
+To get better performance, they rewrote project to C++ and now we have even less developers, who can add something new.

 ---